-3.2.1 "School-Year, Out-of-Season" Definition.
+- 3.2.2 "School-Year, Out-of-Season" Definition.
 "School-year, out-of-season" is defined as that period of time during the school year in which no organized practice can be conducted.
-The "school-year, out-ofseason" period begins on the first day of fall practice and runs until the first allowable date of practice in that sport, and the period after a team or individual has been eliminated from further competition during the championship series of district and state tournaments/meets through Memorial Day or the end of the school year, whichever is later.

-For non-varsity competition, "school year, out-of-season" begins the day following the last date of interscholastic competition or the last date of the varsity season, whichever is later.

-- 3.2.2 "School-Year, Out-of-Season" Participation.
+The "school-year, out-of-season" period begins on the first day of fall practice and runs until the first allowable date of practice in that sport, and the period after a team or individual has been eliminated from further competition during the championship series of district and state tournaments/meets through Memorial Day or the end of the school year, whichever is later.
+[Per AR 3.2.8, from August 1 until the start of fall practice is also included in this definition.]
+For non-varsity competition, "school year, out-of-season" begins the day following the last date of interscholastic competition or the last date of the varsity season, whichever is later. - 3.2.3 "School-Year, Out-of-Season" Participation.
 Except during the season of the sport involved, a student may be a member of a non-high school team and compete unattached in non-high school competition.
-Students are prohibited from wearing high school uniforms during non-high school sponsored competition. - 3.2.3 Organized Practice.
+Students are prohibited from wearing high school uniforms during non-high school sponsored competition. - 3.2.4 Organized Practice.
 No organized practice in any sport shall be held during the "school-year, out-of-season" period.

-An organized practice shall be defined as follows:
+An organized practice shall be defined as follows: - A) Football and Soccer.
+An organized practice in 11-man football and soccer shall mean more than seven students under direct supervision of a sponsor.
+An organized practice in 8-man football shall mean more than five students under the direct supervision of a sponsor.
+An organized practice in 6-man football shall mean more than four students under the direct supervision of a sponsor.
+If more than one group is practicing at the same time, it shall be called an organized practice.
+The only pieces of general equipment shall be footballs, shoes, helmets, kicking tees, and handheld dummies and there shall be no contact with mechanical training devices or blocking sleds or with another player. - B) Basketball, Bowling, Volleyball, Tennis and Wrestling.
+An organized practice shall mean more than four students under the direct supervision of a sponsor.
+If more than one group is practicing at the same time, it shall be called an organized practice. - C) Golf and Cross Country.
+An organized practice shall mean more than three students under direct supervision of a sponsor.
+If more than one such group is practicing at the same time, it shall be called an organized practice. - D) Swimming & Diving.
+An organized practice shall mean more than three students under direct supervision of a sponsor.
+Two or more groups may practice at the same time providing no more than three students are under the direct supervision of a coach or sponsor.